 General Overview

-Personal support services encompass a variety of services provided by one or more individuals to assist customers with performing daily activities both on and off the job.
-These services are aimed at increasing the customer's autonomy and ability to manage daily tasks, ultimately facilitating their integration into employment.
+One or more individuals provide personal support services, which assist customers with performing daily activities both on and off the job.
+These services support the customer's autonomy and ability to manage daily tasks, ultimately facilitating their integration into employment.
 They are provided as part of TWC-VR services, including Trial Work Experiences, and may include training in managing, supervising, and directing personal assistant services.

 The service is designed to help a customer with on-the-job activities or job-related daily living activities that the customer would perform themselves if they did not have a disability.